TaintBench/TaintBench.github.io/ci.md

 We welcome new contributions to TaintBench.

 ### Contribute a new finding to an existing benchmark app
 If you find more taint flows in a TaintBench benchmark app.
-Please document it with [TB-Extractor](https://taintbench.github.io/taintbenchFramework) and make a pull request to the GitHub repositiory of the benchmark app.
+Please document it with [TB-Extractor](https://taintbench.github.io/taintbenchFramework) in [TAF-format](https://github.com/TaintBench/TaintBench/blob/master/TAF-schema.json) and make a pull request to the GitHub repositiory of the benchmark app.

 ### Contribute a new benchmark app to the TaintBench suite
 Please contact us by leaving an issue [here](https://github.com/TaintBench/TaintBench/issues).